-Fraud is when someone knowingly does something wrong or dishonest in order to benefit himself or someone else.
-Abuse consists of behaviors or actions that are unnecessary and create waste and could be dangerous in a health care setting.
+Fraud is when someone knowingly does something wrong or dishonest in order obtain healthcare benefits for himself or someone else.
+Abuse describes provider behaviors that result in services that are not medically necessary and lead to unnecessary costs.

 You must report fraud and abuse when you think it might be occurring.
 Some examples of health care fraud are: